bluz71/vim-mistfly-statusline/README.md

 - Pathless filenames only for files in the current working directory

-- Relative paths in preference to absolute paths for files not in the current workding directory
+- Relative paths in preference to absolute paths for files not in the current working directory

-- Likewise, `~` home directory paths in preference to absolute paths
+- `~`-style home directory paths in preference to absolute paths

-- For screen real estate reasons, filenames will be displayed with compacted paths, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt`
+- Compacted, for example `foo/bar/bazz/hello.txt` will be displayed as `f/b/b/hello.txt`

+- Trimmed, a maximum of four path components will be displayed for a filename, if a filename is more deeply nested then only the four most significant components, including the filename, will be displayed with an ellipses `...` prefix used to indicate path trimming.

 The default [moonfly](https://github.com/bluz71/vim-moonfly-colors) colours used for the above listed colored `*` segments: